How to Find Free Air for Your Tires

 Make sure you compensate for temperature conditions outside and inside your tire when you set the tire pressure.

-Get Free Air by Using Your Own 12-Volt Tire Inflator
+Get Free Air by Using Your Own Battery-Powered 18-Volt Tire Inflator

-Free air is always available to you when you carry a 12-volt tire inflator in your trunk.
-Simply plug it into the 12-volt outlet in your dash.
+Free air is always available to you when you carry this 18-volt tire inflator in your trunk.
 This model features a digital display and cuts off when the tire pressure you set is reached.
 You can also use it to inflate bicycle tires, air mattresses, balls, and other toys.

 Be sure to check the air pressure in your spare tire.